AARP Hearing Center

 Whether you’re sending a care package to your granddaughter, waiting for an important delivery or selecting stamps for a special occasion, the U.S. Postal Service (USPS) likely plays a role in your life.

 Each year, the Postal Service makes changes to its offerings and prices.
-Here’s a look at what to expect this year.
+Here’s a look at five taking place this year.

 1. You’ll pay more for shipping